awsmasudur/schema-registry-msk-ecs-fargate/README.md

 1. Deploy the CloudFormation stack
 2. Update the producer and consumer scripts with your MSK cluster bootstrap url and Schema Registry endpoints
 3. Send and read Avro messages

-* Make sure the subnet you are choosing has internet access to download the Docker image.*
+4. Make sure the subnet you are choosing has internet access to download the Docker image
-* Update the BOOTSTRAPSERVERS url before deploying the CloudFormation template*
+5. Update the BOOTSTRAPSERVERS url before deploying the CloudFormation template